University of South Africa: Unisa Foundation

 The Unisa Foundation was established in 1966 and now has approximately 280 active donors, many of them individual alumni with the desire to give back to the communities, South African and international, with a sense of social responsibility.
 Equally vital is the role played by the Board of Trustees, whose members not only oversee the affairs of the Unisa Foundation but who also lend the weight of their professional and personal reputations in a drive to reach potential donors, without financial reward to themselves.

-Based at Unisa's main campus in Muckleneuck, Pretoria, the foundation has Fundraising and Development Divisions in Gauteng, the Western Cape and Kwa-Zulu Natal.
+Based at Unisa's main campus in Muckleneuck, Pretoria, the foundation has Fundraising and Development Divisions in Gauteng, the Western Cape and KwaZulu-Natal.
 These divisions support the smooth running of projects being undertaken in their regions while raising additional funding for local community projects.

-Unisa Press
+UNISA Press

-Unisa Press is the largest university press in South Africa, with the biggest publication list.
+UNISA Press is the largest university press in South Africa and Africa, with the biggest publication list.

-University leaders, notable alumni, and faculty

-See the main article, List of University of South Africa people.

-Corruption controversy
+Notable among the list of publications include; Sisters in the Struggle by Kalpana Hiralal (Women of Indian Origin in South Africa's Liberation Struggle 1900–1994 Volume 1: 1900–1940s), Essays in Online Education; A Global Perspective by Professor Mandla S. Makhanya and Dr Divya Singh, Names Fashioned by Gender by Prof Thenjiwe Meyiwa and Prof Madodo Cekiso (a collection of essays on onomastics – a linguistics field of study focusing on the origin, form, history, and use of proper names), Dark Matters: A Conversation with History, Saluting the Extraordinary Humanitarian Endeavours of South African Black Scientists by Colin T. Johnson and Violence in Schools: South Africa in an International Context by Clive Harber and Vusi Mncube.